ASA Curriculum Changes & Micro-Credentials FAQs

 What is required in order to register the Pre-Actuarial Foundations and Actuarial Science Foundations e-Learning modules?

-Candidates must have Exam P and FM credit to register for the Pre-Actuarial Foundations Module.
-Candidates must have Exam P, FM, SRM, and FAM credit to register for the Actuarial Science Foundations Module.
+Candidates must have credit for exams P and FM to register for the Pre-Actuarial Foundations Module.
+Candidates must have credit for the Pre-Actuarial Foundations module, as well as exams SRM and FAM to register for the Actuarial Science Foundations Module.

 Are VEE credits prerequisites for taking the Pre-Actuarial Foundations and Actuarial Science Foundations e-learning modules?